 - c.
-Sexual Assault and Domestic Violence Counselors For further information about services provided by sexual assault and domestic violence counselors on campus, see Administrative Procedure, AP 3540, Sexual and Other Assaults on Campus. - d.
 Preponderance of the Evidence A standard of proof that requires that a fact be found when its occurrence, based on evidence, is more likely than not.
 This means that the greater weight of the evidence is more than the evidence on the other side.
-The preponderance of the evidence is the applicable standard for demonstrating facts and reaching conclusions in an investigation conducted pursuant to this procedure. - e.
+The preponderance of the evidence is the applicable standard for demonstrating facts and reaching conclusions in an investigation conducted pursuant to this procedure. - d.
 Responsible Employee Any District employee who is not a confidential resource.
-If a Responsible Employee learns, in the course of employment, that a student may have experienced prohibited conduct, they should promptly notify the Title IX Office or designated Official with Authority.
+If a Responsible Employee learns, in the course of employment, that a student may have experienced prohibited conduct, they should promptly notify the Title IX Office, or designated Official with Authority.